Advocate for children who are in the Dependency and Neglect court system.

 CASA volunteers are trained using the National CASA Association curriculum, an in-depth 30 hour training which includes some homework and is carried out over 4-6 weeks.
 Upon completion, all volunteers are sworn in by the judge and then are ready to be assigned to a case.

-2017 TRAINING DATES: Click here to see June and October training dates.
+2017 TRAINING DATES: Click here to see October training dates.

 Anyone in the community can be a CASA—you can be employed, retired, have experience working with youth, have no experience in this field, have a college degree, or have no higher education.
 A desire to help children is all that we expect!

 - Volunteers must provide at least three references

 - Trails and general criminal background checks (at the expense of the volunteer – approximately $50)

 - 35 hours of initial training, including court observation hours, provided by the CASA Program

 - 12 hours of additional training annually with the option to participate in monthly in-service trainings, located at Life Stories